anujag24/hospital-readmission-risk-prediction/README.md

 [![Launch Stack](images/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=readmission-prediction-stack&templateURL=https://hospital-readmission-blog.s3-us-west-2.amazonaws.com/readmission-blog-cfn.yml)

 - *After the stack is successfully created*.
 Get ACCESS_KEY and SECRET_KEY for the created IAM user **s3upload**.
 [Click on this link to open the console](https://console.aws.amazon.com/iam/home?#/users/s3upload).
 Follow the instructions [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) to create ACCESS_KEY and SECRET_KEY for the user.
 Once created, download the credentials.
 Screenshots below can also guide you through the process of creating credentails.
+This user is required to upload the raw data to required S3 bucket.

 ![Create Credentials](images/1.png)